B4RteQPl/brain/books/programming/1-clean-code.md

-This list of concepts from "Clean Code" by Robert C. Martin is highly useful for programmers as it covers essential techniques and principles for writing clean, maintainable, and reliable code.
+This list of concepts from *Clean Code* by Robert C. Martin is highly useful for programmers as it covers essential techniques and principles for writing clean, maintainable, and reliable code.

 Here is a list of essential coding concepts from book: